Shell

 Carapace

-Aggregator for a useful set of shell-completers.
+Aggregator for a useful, broad set of shell-completers.
 Can even complete online GitHub repositories.
 Integrates with most shells.

 let external_completer = {|spans|